ioBroker/ioBroker.rest-api/README.md

 <!-- START -->
 ### States
-- `getStates(pattern)` - get the list of states for pattern (e.g. for system.adapter.admin.0.*).
+- `getStates(pattern)` - get the list of states for a pattern (e.g. for system.adapter.admin.0.*).
 GUI can have problems by visualization of answer.
 - `getForeignStates(pattern)` - same as getStates
 - `getState(id)` - get state value by ID
 - `setState(id, state)` - set state value with JSON object (e.g. `{"val": 1, "ack": true}`)